IntoDs/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Main Project
-IBM Data Science Capstone Project
+Feel free to use for reference.